robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 2. Another vertex in the graph.
 In that case, the predicate is an edge in the graph, the subject is the tail vertex, and the object is the head vertex.
 For example, in (lucy, marriedTo, alain) the subject and object lucy and alain are both vertices, and the predicate marriedTo is the label of the edge that connects them.

+# Storage and Retrieval
+## Data Structures That Power Your Database
+An `index`, in a general sense, is a data structure that maintains some additional metadata derived from the primary data in the database.
+The index is used as a "signpost" to help locate data during searches.

+Maintaining additional structures incurs overhead, especially on writes, because the index needs to be updated to account for the new data.

+### Hash Indexes
+Key-value stores are usually implemented as a hash map / hash table.